-This initial chapter of the social art project will commence with a public viewing of the Moving Still frames on November 14, 2002, at The Quak on the Westminster Suncoast Campus.
+This initial chapter of the social art project commenced with a public viewing of the Moving Still frames on November 14, 2022, at The Quak on the Westminster Suncoast Campus.

 Luci would like to thank the City of St. Petersburg’s Office For Cultural Affairs and the St. Petersburg Arts Alliance for helping make this unique project a reality.

-After this initial phase of this Moving Stills project, Luci will gather feedback from the residents, families, and staff – and evaluate its impact.
+After this initial phase of this Moving Stills project, Luci gathered feedback from the residents, families, and staff – and evaluate its impact.
 This will be the beginning of the individual art piece’s journey to other exhibits, homes, and places of care.

-The next public exhibit of these particular St. Pete Moving Still frames will be at the inaugural Bohemian Night event at the Kenwood Gables B&B on November 17th.
+The next public exhibit of these particular St. Pete Moving Still frames was at the inaugural Bohemian Night event at the Kenwood Gables B&B on November 17th.